 - A. Existing Services/Systems to Remain: Maintain services/systems to remain and protect them against damage. - B. Existing Services/Systems to Be Removed, Relocated, or Abandoned: Locate, identify, disconnect, and seal or cap off utility services and mechanical/electrical systems serving areas to be selectively demolished. - 1.
 Owner will arrange to shut off indicated services/systems when requested by Contractor. - 2.
 Arrange to shut off utilities with utility companies. - 3.
-If services/systems are required to be removed, relocated, or abandoned, provide temporary services/systems that bypass area of selective demolition and that maintain continuity of services/systems to other parts of building and site. - 4.
+If services/systems are required to be removed, relocated, or abandoned, provide temporary services/systems that bypass area of selective demolition and that maintain continuity of services/systems to other parts of building. - 4.
 Disconnect, demolish, and remove plumbing and HVAC systems, equipment, and components indicated on Drawings to be removed. - a.
 Piping to be Removed: Remove portion of piping indicated to be removed and cap or plug remaining piping with same or compatible piping material. - b.
-Piping to Be Abandoned in Place: Drain piping and cap or plug piping with same or compatible piping material and leave in place. - c.
-Equipment to be Removed: Disconnect and cap services and remove equipment. - d.
-Equipment to be Removed and Reinstalled: Disconnect and cap services and remove, clean, and store equipment; when appropriate, reinstall, reconnect, and make equipment operational. - e.
+Equipment to be Removed: Disconnect and cap services and remove equipment. - c.
+Equipment to be Removed and Reinstalled: Disconnect and cap services and remove, clean, and store equipment; when appropriate, reinstall, reconnect, and make equipment operational. - d.
 Equipment to be Removed and Salvaged: Disconnect and cap services and remove equipment and deliver to Owner.